 Likely, this belief of mine will be met with disbelief in my naiveté.
 Surely, a random scan of the daily news filled with examples of greed should disabuse me of that belief, no?
 Admittedly, my faith is tested often, and often for days and weeks on end.

 I offer no proof of my assertion that the universe is loving and safe.
-I can only present my personal experience in the gods or the universe opening up and responding to my need, my committed resolve, hard work and most importantly my positive expectations, manifested in events lined up and people coming through with kindness and good will in my behalf.
+I can only present my personal experience where the gods or the universe opened and responded to my need, my committed resolve, hard work and most importantly my positive expectations, manifested in events lined up and people coming through with kindness and good will in my behalf.

-The Scottish Himalayan Expedition, William Hutchinson Murray said n a statement often misattributed to Johann Wolfgang von Goethe, “At the moment of commitment the entire universe conspires to assist you.”
+In The Scottish Himalayan Expedition, the mountaineer William Hutchinson Murray asserted in a statement often misattributed to Johann Wolfgang von Goethe, “At the moment of commitment the entire universe conspires to assist you.”

-Be grateful if what you have all around you, and you get what you need.
+Be grateful in what you have all around you, and you get what you need.
 I believe that the truth of this has been borne out for me on a number of occasions.